In every business relationship, you want to know who you’re working with, so let us introduce you to our business and our people.

 She doesn’t like spiders, which is a bit strange for someone who works on the web.

-Craig joined us as a regular freelancer early in 2013 and is a seasoned web developer having worked with other agencies in Moray and the Highlands and started his own web design business last year.
+Craig joined us as a regular freelancer early in 2013 and is a seasoned web developer having worked with other agencies in Moray and the Highlands.

 He learnt his first few lines of code in 2000 so he could build a website about the game, Championship Manager 3.
 Today, he’s building websites for SMEs from simple content management systems to complex ecommerce.